FLATHEAD CLASSIC SLED DOG RACE

 5. The use of illegal drugs and/or illegal substances as defined by state law or the excessive use of alcohol by mushers during the race is strictly prohibited.
 Mushers are subject to collection of urine until one hour after each team finishes.

-6. If a musher withdraws from the race before completing the entire course, he/she must return race property to a Race Marshal and check out with the Race Marshal before leaving the race site.
+6. If a musher withdraws from the race before completing the entire course, he/she must return race property to a Race Marshall and check out with the Race Marshall before leaving the race site.

 C. PROTEST AND HEARING